ShuranXu/Corn-Price-Predicter/Demo_Day/DD-README.md

 </br>

 ## 6. Time series analysis
 In order to forecast the corn price, we started with the univariate time series data i.e. with the historical corn price and applied Autoregressive Integrated Moving Average, or ARIMA method.
 Although the method can handle data with a trend, it does not support time series with a seasonal component.
 Therefore, we applied an extension to ARIMA that supports the direct modeling of the seasonal component of the series is called SARIMA.
-We used historical corn price data from January 2020 to October 2020 to these models.
+We used historical corn price data from January 2000 to November 2020 to these models.

 ### General Approach followed in both ARIMA and SARIMA models are as follows:
 We created monthly time series models and forecasted the movement of the corn prices as outlined below: